Abderraouf Jdey: United States 2004 claims

 On May 26, 2004, Attorney General John Ashcroft and FBI Director Robert Mueller announced that reports indicated that Jdey was one of seven al-Qaeda members who were planning terrorist actions for the summer or fall of 2004.
 The other six named were Shukrijumah, Ahmed Khalfan Ghailani, Fazul Abdullah Mohammed, Amer El-Maati, Aafia Siddiqui and Adam Yahiye Gadahn.
 American Democrats labeled the warning "suspicious" and said it was held solely to divert attention from President Bush's plummeting poll numbers and to push the failings of the Invasion of Iraq off the front page.
 CSIS director Reid Morden voiced similar concerns, saying it seemed more like "election year" politics, than an actual threat, and The New York Times pointed out that one day before the announcement, they had been told by the Department of Homeland Security that there were no current risks.

 The day after the announcement, there was a reported sighting of Jdey and Shukrijumah at a Denny's restaurant in Colorado.
 The following year, another tip suggested that the pair had been seen driving a car with a Massachusetts license plate in Maine.

 In April 2005, the U.S. State Department Rewards for Justice Program offered a reward of up to US$5million for information leading to the capture of Jdey.

+Further developments

+In 2013, it was reported that five people suspected of planning suicide attacks had entered the African country of Uganda.
+Jdey was reported to be one of the five.